-ON THIS PAGE: You will read about your medical care after treatment for non-melanoma skin cancer has finished and why this follow-up care is important.
+ON THIS PAGE: You will read about your medical care after cancer treatment is completed, and why this follow-up care is important.
 To see other pages, use the menu on the side of your screen.

-For most people with skin cancer, surgery removes only a small part of the skin, so there is little need for rehabilitation.
-However, in some cases, there may be some need for rehabilitation services if surgery was more extensive.
-People who have surgery, particularly multiple surgeries, on their face may have a substantially altered appearance.
+For most people with skin cancer, surgery removes only a small part of the skin.
+However, if surgery was more extensive, there may be some need for rehabilitation services.
+People who have had multiple surgeries, particularly on their face, may have a substantially altered appearance.
+Scars from surgery may be itchy, painful, or limit the ability to move nearby skin.
+This can be improved by a plastic surgeon or a dermatologist.
 Rarely, the eyelid may be altered.
 The eyelid may not close well, and the person may need to use drops to moisten the eye.

-In those rare cases when extensive facial surgery is necessary, the person will need support and possibly the help of a caregiver during treatment and recovery.
-Some of these surgeries are done in several steps and may require prolonged absence from work or other activities.
-ASCO offers cancer treatment summary forms to help keep track of the cancer treatment you received and develop a survivorship care plan once treatment is completed.
+You and your doctor should work together to develop a personalized follow-up care plan.
+Be sure to ask about any concerns you have about your future physical or emotional health.
+ASCO offers forms to help create a treatment summary to keep track of the cancer treatment you received and develop a survivorship care plan once treatment is completed.

-The next section offers a list of questions you may want to ask.
-Use the menu on the side of your screen to select Questions to Ask the Doctor, or you can select another section, to continue reading this guide.
+The next section offers Questions to Ask the Doctor to help start conversations with your cancer care team.
+Or, use the menu on the side of your screen to choose another section to continue reading this guide.